Does Asbestos Cause Lung Cancer?

 Where Is Asbestos Found?

 This mineral has been mined from all around the world.
 In the U.S., one mine in Libby, Montana, provided hundreds of tons of vermiculite ore contaminated with asbestos to processing plants across the country.
-Because the mineral was also used heavily in construction, shipbuilding, and automotive industries, it is likewise found in hundreds of different commercial products.
+Because the mineral was also used heavily in construction, shipbuilding, and automotive industries, it is likewise found in hundreds of different products.

 Due to extensive use in construction, asbestos fibers have dispersed throughout many urban and rural environments.
 Small amounts of it can be found in the air, but it can also be found naturally in underground rock and near fault zones.